These 9 clean eating meal prep recipes simplify your life and make meals faster, easier and healthier all at the same time.

 4. Divide the ingredients up into the containers and either refrigerate or freeze them.
 Some meals have ingredients like lettuce or avocados or tomatoes that would taste better fresh.
 I suggest either putting them in a separate container or just adding them when you are ready to eat.
 It would depend on the circumstance whether this would work for you or not.

-CONTAINERS: I don’t suggest using zip lock bags.
+CONTAINERS: I don't suggest using zip lock bags.
 The problem would be with heating them up.
-I don’t want to eat anything that has been cooked in plastic.
+I don't want to eat anything that has been cooked in plastic.
 Who knows what could happen, certainly nothing positive.
-There are basically two kinds of containers.
-Either plastic (BPA free) or glass.
-I read a lot of blogs and found many suggestions.
-Here are the favorites in no particular order.
+I try to keep an updated list of meal prep containers on my freezer meal prep post.

 1. Chicken Fajita Bowls - My Food Story